zencart/documentation/content/user/sideboxes/sideboxes_when_logged_in.md

 weight: 10
 ---

-This can be done with the following steps:
+Displaying a specific sidebox only for logged in customers can be done with the following steps:

 1. Locate the module for the sidebox (or boxes) that you want to treat like this.
 You'll find them in `includes/modules/sideboxes`.